nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Changing Light/Dark mode

-Toggle the UI of FinBook by clicking on the `sun` or `moon` icon on the top right.
+Toggle the interface theme of FinBook by clicking on the `sun` or `moon` icon on the top right.
 * If icon is a `sun` FinBook is in Light mode.
 * If icon is a `moon` FinBook is in Dark mode.